Apollo Belvedere

 The Apollo Belvedere (also called the Belvedere Apollo, Apollo of the Belvedere, or Pythian Apollo) is a celebrated marble sculpture from classical antiquity.

-The Apollo is now thought to be an original Roman creation of Hadrianic date (c.
-120–140 AD), though in a Hellenistic style.
-The distinctively Roman footwear is one reason scholars believe it is not a copy of an original Greek statue.
+The work has been dated to mid-way through the 2nd century A.D. and is considered to be a Roman copy of an original bronze statue created between 330 and 320 B.C. by the Greek sculptor Leochares.
 It was rediscovered in central Italy in the late 15th century during the Italian Renaissance and was placed on semi-public display in the Vatican Palace in 1511, where it remains.
 It is now in the Cortile del Belvedere of the Pio-Clementine Museum of the Vatican Museums complex.

 From the mid-18th century it was considered the greatest ancient sculpture by ardent neoclassicists, and for centuries it epitomized the ideals of aesthetic perfection for Europeans and westernized parts of the world.

 Description

 The Greek god Apollo is depicted as a standing archer having just shot an arrow.
 Although there is no agreement as to the precise narrative detail being depicted, the conventional view has been that he has just slain the serpent Python, the chthonic serpent guarding Delphi—making the sculpture a Pythian Apollo.
 Alternatively, it may be the slaying of the giant Tityos, who threatened his mother Leto, or the episode of the Niobids.

 The large white marble sculpture is 2.24 m (7.3 feet) high.
 Its complex contrapposto has been much admired, appearing to position the figure both frontally and in profile.
 The arrow has just left Apollo's bow and the effort impressed on his musculature still lingers.
 His hair, lightly curled, flows in ringlets down his neck and rises gracefully to the summit of his head, which is encircled with the strophium, a band symbolic of gods and kings.
 His quiver is suspended across his right shoulder.
 He is entirely nude except for his sandals and a robe (chlamys) clasped at his right shoulder, turned up on his left arm, and thrown back.

 The lower part of the right arm and the left hand were missing when discovered and were restored by Giovanni Angelo Montorsoli (1507–1563), a sculptor and pupil of Michelangelo.

+However in the five year restoration that ended in 2024 the left hand was replaced by a copy of the "Hand of Baia".
+This hand is an ancient plaster cast of the original statue found in Baia, and therefore was used to make a new left arm more in line with the original.